 Decor for a New Kid Study Area

 Last week, I finished the feature wall in my kids' new study area.
 I think it looks great!
 For the new feature wall, my kids picked out a pretty green paint, plus a really cute owl and tree RoomMates mural (Happi by Dena), that I purchased on Amazon (my go-to shopping place).
 The mural was pretty easy to put up -- the only help I needed was reading the itsy bitsy numbering on the mural's instructions that told me where to put each of the mural's parts.
 The numbers were so small, I couldn't read them even with the help of a magnifying glass!
-I finally had to call one Continue reading...
+I finally had to call one of my daughters in Continue reading...

 What I Am Reading This Week